-Eagle Crest Charter Academy Parent and Student Handbook 2023-2024 Student Signature Student Printed Name Grade Date Student Printed Name Grade Date Student Signature Student Signature Student Printed Name Grade Date Date Student Signature Student Printed Name Grade Teacher's Commitment: I fully commit to this school in the following ways: I will provide each student opportunities to achieve.
-I will communicate with parents on a regular basis via personal contact, weekly newsletters, or progress reports and will make myself available to students and parents for any concerns they may have.
-I will display integrity and respect to students, parents, and staff members through my words and actions.
-I will protect the safety, interests, and rights of all individuals in the classroom.
+Student Signature Student Printed Name Grade Date Student Signature Student Printed Name Grade Date Student Signature Student Printed Name Grade Date Student Signature Student Printed Name Grade Date Teacher's Commitment: I fully c ■ I will provide each student opposite the student oppos ommit to this school in the following ways: portunities to achieve.
+I will communicate with parer ats on a regular basis via personal contact, we available to students and parents for any conc • oolConnect or progres I will display integrity and res pect to students, parents, and staff members t through my words and l actions.
+I will protect the safety, interest sts, and rights of all individuals in the classro oom.
 Teacher Signature Teacher Printed Name Date